Kizo007/Udacity---FEND---Arcade-Game---Frogger/README.md

 This is a version of the classic arcade game 'Frogger' created as part of the Udacity Front End Nanodegree Program.

+## How To Play

+1.Download or clone the repository on your machine.

+2.Extract the .zip file

-Play the game in your browser by following this link: https://codepen.io/kizo007/pen/vPZmMa
+3.Open index.html in your browser

 ## Instructions